samsonajohnson/samsonajohnson.github.io/README.md

 ![Me](./assets/img/head_crop.jpeg)

-### I am a fifth year graduate student in the Ohio State University Department of Astronomy.
+### I am a sixth year graduate student in the Ohio State University Department of Astronomy.
 The focus of my research is exoplanet detection and demographics.
 I want to understand Earth's context in the Galaxy.

 ### [Here is a page summarizing my work.](./research)